s-prshah/ticket_to_ride/README.md

 A Python implementation of core **Ticket to Ride-style routing logic**, focused on graph modeling and shortest-path computation.
 Built a custom **adjacency list graph** and implemented **A\*** pathfinding using heuristics to compute optimal routes between cities.

 > Note: Completed as part of a coursework project.
-All code shown here was implemented by me and is included in my portfolio.
+The code shown here was implemented by me and is included in my portfolio.

 ---